austinhuang0131/joinmatrix/servers.md

 * For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has a high version number, has an environment suitable to your use, and is designed to last.
 * Any homeserver you choose gets to access all the unencrypted data about your account!
 * **It bears reminding** that all participants of public discourse should foster a respectful environment, and that homeserver operators should discourage disruptive behaviour.
 As such, this list excludes homeservers that are known to harbour bad actors.
 Refer to [Criteria](#criteria).
-* For homeserver owners: You are recommended to implement [MSC1929](https://github.com/matrix-org/matrix-doc/blob/hs/proposal-admin-contact-1/proposals/1929-admin-contact.md).
+* For homeserver owners: You should implement [MSC1929](https://github.com/matrix-org/matrix-doc/blob/hs/proposal-admin-contact-1/proposals/1929-admin-contact.md).
+* This list is also available [as a JSON](../servers.json).
+Clients are welcomed to implement it as long as sufficient credit is given.

 **Disclaimer:**